AnnaDobrucki/q20-frontend-v2/README.md

 ### *User Stories*

-Using the GitHub I used the agile methods and tools to allow myself to create and keep track of the User Stories I set out for myself in the beginning.
-Originally I had the idea of tasks forulating in my head when I made them, however after I'd done the posts, and followers, I remembered how hard it is to get a DND group in one place so perhaps a task/event app would be useful.
-Which then led me to create the initative counter, after I had played a home game with friends and really wanted one.
-So I made one here!
+* In my CI course, I've embraced agile methods and tools to keep my project on track.
+Initially, I had a clear vision for tasks, but as development progressed, new ideas bubbled up.

+* After tackling posts and followers, I realized the chaos of organizing DND sessions.
+Cue the task/event app!
+Inspired by my struggles to wrangle players, it became a game-changer.
+Then, fueled by a home game with friends, the initiative counter was born.

-I like to think User Stories are a great sounding board for ideas and can help you keep on track with ideas you have, and can come back too.
-However I believe I didn't use this resorce as much as I could have, and would like to use it more in future repos.
+* User Stories are a great sounding board for ideas and can help you keep on track with ideas you have, and can come back too.
+However I believe I didn't use this resorce intialy as much as I could have, and would like to intergrate it more in future repos.

 <details>